Dodgy stats? We don’t go for that

 Do you think some of the so-called ‘property experts’ don’t tell the whole truth?

-It’s all too easy to be taken in by the persuasive, confident reports that claim to have the last word on the ‘top growth suburbs’ and ‘the highest rental yields’.
+Confident reports can persuade us.
+Many reports claim to have the latest word on the ‘top growth suburbs’ and ‘the highest rental yields’.

 But if we examine the reality behind the headlines we tend to see a different picture.